 Bucharest Boutique Accommodation — also located within easy walking distance from all of the main attractions in Bucharest, this boutique hotel is a great option if you are looking for something a bit more private than a hostel.
 They have a number of rooms on offer and breakfast is included in the nightly wait.
 Click here to check latest prices

 Airbnb — if you want to see how locals live in Bucharest, then Airbnb is a great option for you.
 There are numerous properties available in the city, from private rooms to entire apartments.
-If you’re new to Airbnb, you can click here to get up to $40 off of your first stay!
+Click here to browse the best Airbnbs in Bucharest!

 Not quite what you’re looking for?
 Click here to browse other accommodation in Bucharest!